mhorne89/employee-directory/README.md

-# Conichi Employee Directory
+# Amorelie Employee Directory

-This is the Conichi Employee Directory for internal use of Conichi employees.
+This is the Amorelie Employee Directory for internal use of Amorelie employees.

 ### Development server